fogus/spiel/wurfelspiel/pentwr/README.markdown

 ### Multi-side placements

-That is, if the placement of a die will show two faces, then the second showing face must adhere to the following rules:
+That is, if the placement of a die will show multiple faces (i.e. on a corner or the apex) then a second showing face must adhere to the following rules:

   - If the die belongs to the placing player then the second face must be the smallest face on the perpendicular edge.